HECBioSim/Longbow/Longbow/README.txt

 	                        in the host config file.

-		program           - This is the name of the program (only needed if using the generic ProxyApp proxy.py).
+		program           - This is the name of the program (only needed if using the generic Longbow proxy.py).

 		executable*       - The name of the executable in the case where there different executables for example Amber (pmemd.MPI).